berng/LeNetImproving/README.md

 # LeNetImproving
-Variants of LeNet-like architectures with increased accuracy at MNIST dataset
+Variants of LeNet-like architectures with increased accuracy at MNIST dataset by using Absolute activation function and modified ADAM optimizer

 Code to the paper: https://arxiv.org/abs/2304.11758